chrislattman/blogging-project/docs/qemu/README.md

 python3 -m pyftpdlib -w
 ```

-- Like `http.server`, you can bind `pyftpdlib` to localhost only and/or specify a port number: `python3 -m pyftpdlib -w -i 127.0.0.1 -p 1234`
+- Like `http.server`, you can bind `pyftpdlib` to localhost only and/or specify a port number: `python3 -m pyftpdlib -w -i 127.0.0.1 [-p 1234]`
-    - Again, you will need to have [port forwarding](#port-forwarding) enabled for the VM to access the server
+    - Like the HTTP server, you can access the FTP server in the VM at `http://10.0.2.2[:1234]`
 - Advanced:
     - By default, this server runs in passive mode
     - If the server requires no password to login, it accepts the username "anonymous" with an empty password